Humanitec-DemoOrg/aws-examples/custom-drivers-inputs-with-base-env/Readme.md

 Deployment

 ```
 # Deploy generic resources.
-Verify the `drivers inputs`, they make a reference to a `base-env` (platform engineer's responsibility to define and customize)
+Verify the `drivers inputs`, they have a reference to a `base-env` (platform engineer's responsibility to define and customize)
 cd generic-res-def/
 terraform init && terraform apply
 cd..

-# Deploy base application (platform engineer responsibility
+# Deploy base application (platform engineer's responsibility to define and customize)
 cd app-def/
 terraform init && terraform apply